-Thank you for considering the gift of your remains to the Gift Body Program as the need is great.
-Your gift will be valued and honored and will play a critical role educating physicians and researchers to help our patients of tomorrow.
+Thank you for considering the gift of your remains to the Gift Body Program, as the need is great.
+Your gift will be valued and honored and will play a critical role in educating physicians and researchers to help our patients of tomorrow.

 You can request gift body donor forms from SLU’s Center for Anatomical Science and Education by calling 314-977-8027.

 You will be sent two sets of forms with an instruction sheet.
 The forms must be completed and signed in the presence of a notary public.
 The form marked "Return to Saint Louis University" must be returned to the Center for Anatomical Science and Education and include your original signature and the original stamp/seal and signature of the notary.
 A wallet card with instructions will be sent after acceptance into the program.

 At the time of death, the Center for Anatomical Science and Education should be contacted to verify the donation.
 Your family should present your signed donation forms to a funeral home director or a transporting company official.
 They, in turn, deliver the unembalmed body with the proper papers to the Center for Anatomical Science and Education of Saint Louis University School of Medicine.
 Please note that this transportation is the only expense paid by your family or estate.
-The funeral director or transport company will take care of the necessary paperwork regarding the death certificate.
+The funeral director or transport company will handle the necessary paperwork regarding the death certificate.

 Any individual who is at least 18 years of age can become a gift body donor by signing our forms in the presence of a notary.
 Donor forms will not be accepted if not signed by the donor themselves in the presence of a notary.

 Saint Louis University School of Medicine reserves the right to refuse donations or decline to make use of a body depending upon the condition of the body and/or the needs of the institution.